wlandau/r-multiverse.github.io/moderators.md

 ## Onboarding

+If you are selected as a [moderator](governance.md#moderator) and you agree to join, please work with an [administrator](governance.md#administrator) to complete the onboarding process:

-If you become a [moderator](governance.md#moderator), please submit a pull request the [website repository](https://github.com/r-multiverse/r-multiverse.github.io) to add yourself to the [moderator](governance.md#moderator) list on the [teams page](https://github.com/r-multiverse/r-multiverse.github.io/blob/main/team.md).
+1. Please submit a pull request the [website repository](https://github.com/r-multiverse/r-multiverse.github.io) to add yourself to the [moderator](governance.md#moderator) list on the [teams page](https://github.com/r-multiverse/r-multiverse.github.io/blob/main/team.md).
-Please include your full name, a description, your GitHub profile photo if available, and your professional affiliation if feasible.
+Please include your full name, a description, your GitHub profile photo if available, and your professional affiliation if applicable.

-## Access
+An [administrator](governance.md#administrator) will review and merge the pull request.

-If you become a [moderator](governance.md#moderator), an [administrator](governance.md#administrator) will add you to the [R-multiverse moderator team](https://github.com/orgs/r-multiverse/teams/moderators) on GitHub.
+1. Next, an [administrator](governance.md#administrator) will add you to the [R-multiverse GitHub moderator team](https://github.com/orgs/r-multiverse/teams/moderators).
 This team has maintainer access to <https://github.com/r-multiverse/contributions> and triage access to <https://github.com/r-multiverse/help> and <https://github.com/r-multiverse/topics>.

+## Offboarding

+If you no longer wish to serve as a [moderator](governance.md#moderator), please inform an [administrator](governance.md#administrator).
+The administrator will remove you from the [R-multiverse GitHub moderator team](https://github.com/orgs/r-multiverse/teams/moderators) and submit a pull request to remove your entry from the [teams page on the website](https://github.com/r-multiverse/r-multiverse.github.io/blob/main/team.md).

 # Scope